 When I drove up, there was a sign.

-This pump is uh is uh they're they're full surf pump, rather.
+This pump is, they're full-serve pump, rather.

-So I said gulped.
+So I gulped.

-I said, Oh my gosh, what do I do now?
+I said, oh my gosh, what do I do now?

-I looked for the credit card slot, there was no credit card slot.
+I looked for the credit card slot.

 Sign said, go inside and pay agent first.